Owen7777777/Fintech-545-Assignment/README.md

 # Fintech-545-Assignment

-This is a Fintech 525 Assignment, and there are several project here
+This is a Fintech 545 Assignment, and there are several projects here